vernjan/ctf-writeups/write-ups/Hackvent2020/day11/README.md

 ---

-Staring at the musical sheet sparked no idea, and so I moved to the _image_.
+Staring at the musical sheet sparked no idea, and so I moved to the _image_:

 ![](miami.png)

-One of the usual things I do when doing steganalysis is a reverse search.
+One of the usual things I do when doing steganalysis is an image reverse search.
 This time it was a good call.
-I used https://tineye.com/ and was pointed here https://www.mobilefish.com/services/steganography/steganography.php.
+I used https://tineye.com/ and it pointed me to https://www.mobilefish.com/services/steganography/steganography.php.
-There is **exactly the same image** (md5s matches).
+On this page, there is **exactly the same image** (md5s matches).
 So, we can rule out any deep analysis of this image and save some time.
 Apparently, the only purpose of this image was to bring us to this site.

 This site offers a steganography tool.
 I tried to use it on the musical sheet.
 The UI is rather bad, and so